bhongy/kimidori/authentication/README.md

 # see current migration status
 $ tern status

-# applies all migrations for the test db
+# applies all migrations of the test db
 $ tern migrate -c tern-testdb.conf

+# see current migration status of the test db
+$ tern status -c tern-testdb.conf
 ```